 It is common for an area of infarction following a myocardial infarction or heart attack to form a non-functional scar.
 A sustained increase in cholesterol levels over time can result in heart dilatation.
 It is also possible for a heart to change shape from an elliptical one to a globular one, resulting in a reduction in its function; this can result in heart failure.
-A procedure known as Linear Endoventricular Patch plasty or Modified DOR’s procedure restores the normal elliptical shape of the heart, which in turn restores its ability to pump blood.
-As part of a routine CABG or as an isolated procedure, this procedure is performed.
+In such cases, a DOR procedure restores the normal elliptical shape of the heart, which in turn restores its ability to pump blood.
+As part of a routine Coronary Artery Bypass Graft surgery (CABG) or as an isolated procedure, this procedure is performed.

 After the DOR procedure, the left ventricle is restored to its normal size and shape.
 During the DOR procedure, the left ventricular end-systolic volume index (LVESVI) is reduced and the ejection fraction is increased.
 Symptoms such as chest pain and shortness of breath are reduced, and the heart's ability to pump blood is improved.